petrik33/BSU-MSPT-Lab3-task1-gr14-petrykevich/README.md

 project
-for labrabota 3 {add you last name, first name}
+for labrabota 3 {add your last name, first name and group number}